-suppose we have a vector of random points (with x and y coordinates).
-We want to find the point with the longest distance ($d = sqrt(x^2+y^2)$)
+suppose we have a vector of random points (x, y coordinates).
+We want to find the point with the longest distance $(d = sqrt(x^2+y^2))$ from the center)

-- 1) Create a C++ class with - a) Two members: x and y coordinate - b) Member function that computes the distance - Create User Defined Reduction that takes pair of points and returns one with longest distance - 3) Create OpenMP loop with reduction clause that computes the point with longest distance. - 4) Compile and run with various number of threads.
+- 1) Create a C++ class with - a) Two members: x and y coordinate - b) Member function that computes the distance - 2) Create User Defined Reduction that takes pair of points and returns one with longest distance - 3) Create OpenMP loop with reduction clause that computes the point with longest distance. - 4) Compile and run with various number of threads.